SK-Digital/cosmic-clicker/memory.md

 - Progress bars and unlocks in the UI are now always in sync with the actual game state.
 - The 'hundred-clicks' achievement is based on `totalClicks` and persists across reloads.

+## Lifetime Stats System
+- Lifetime stats are now tracked and displayed for player progression and future achievements/prestige features.

 ## Outstanding/Next Steps
 - Ensure all achievements are tracked and displayed correctly as new ones are added.
-- Continue to follow clicker_phases.md and roadmap.md for next features and testing.
+- Continue to follow clicker_phases.md and roadmap.md for next features (prestige, sound/settings, etc.).
+- Consider renaming StatsPanel to LifetimeStatsPanel for clarity as the stats system expands.